SiweiPro/CROSS/README.md

 ## Acknowledge

-Codes and model implementations are referred to [DyGLib](https://github.com/yule-BUAA/DyGLib) and [DTGB](https://github.com/zjs123/DTGB) project.
+Codes and model implementations are referred to [DTGB](https://github.com/zjs123/DTGB) and [DyGLib](https://github.com/yule-BUAA/DyGLib).
 Thanks for their great contributions!